Omkar0104/blockchain-assignment/README.md

-File: algorithms_documentation.md
-Author: Your Name
-Copyright: © 2023 Your Company Name

 # Algorithms and Calculations Documentation

 ## Introduction

-This document provides detailed documentation for the algorithms and calculations implemented in our product for monitoring body movements.
+This document provides detailed documentation for the algorithms and calculations implemented in pheezee report.

 ## Table of Contents